The Three Conversions

 After a while, though, his good life seemed flat.
 He tried a few things to jump start it, including increased church attendance, but nothing seemed to work.

-One day Don, an ex-rockstar buddy turned Jesus freak, shared with Kerry how God was changing his life through community.
-Skeptical but interested, Kerry began to ask more questions and even invited Don's pastor over to his daughter's birthday party.
+One day DonNot his real name either., an ex-rockstar buddy turned Jesus freak, shared with Kerry how God was changing his life through community.
+Skeptical but interested, Kerry began to ask more questions and even invited Don’s pastor over to his daughter’s birthday party.

 The more Kerry learned, the more he was intrigued.
 Something was different about this church.
 Not only did they care about one another, but also cared about their city.
 Kerry joined them in social service projects and even showed up at some house church meetings.